fledge-iot/fledge/docs/OMF.rst

 A type name hint specifies that a particular name should be used when defining the name of the type that will be created to store the object in the Asset Framework.
-This will override the `Naming Scheme` currently configured.
+This will override the :ref:`Naming Scheme` currently configured.

 .. code-block:: console